notgull/mr-mime/README.md

 * `mr-mime` is `forbid(unsafe_code)`, meaning that is contains no unsafe code.
 This reduces the potential surface where a memory vulnerability can occur.
 * `mr-mime` interns and provides constants for a wider variety of MIME types.

+## MSRV

+The Minimum Supported Rust Version (MSRV) for this crate is 1.32.0.
+This MSRV will not be changed without a minor version bump.

 ## License

 `mr-mime` is licensed under one of the following licenses, at your option: